 Step 3(a): Creating Router Transformation in Informatica

 Once you click on the Create.. option, Create Transformation window will be opened as shown below.
-Please select the Router Transformation from drop down list and specify the unique name (rtr_Sales) for this transformation and click on Create button
+Please select the Router Transformation from the drop-down list and specify the unique name (rtr_Sales) for this transformation and click on Create button

 Once you click on the Create button, router transformation will be added to the mapping designer.
 In order to route the data, router Transformation requires some data so, please connect the Source definition with the transformation by dragging the required fields.

-From the above screenshot you can observe that, we have our INPUT data.
+From the above screenshot, you can observe that we have our INPUT data.
 Let us define the output groups so, Double click on the Router transformation to provide the route conditions.
-From the below screenshot you can see the list of available properties in Transformation tab:
+From the below screenshot you can see the list of available properties in the Transformation tab:

-- Rename: This button will help you to rename the router transformation to more meaningful name.
+- Rename: This button will help you to rename the router transformation to a more meaningful name.

 - Make Reusable: If you check mark this option then, this transformation will become reusable transformation.